crowdrender/wakeonlan/readme.md

 A Simple command line utiltiy for waking hosts on a local network.
 Wakeonlan is written in python and can be installed using pip.

 # Installation
-First clone the repository, then open a shell terminal and cd to the location of the repository directory, then run...
+First clone the repository, then open a shell terminal and cd to the location of the repository's parent directory, then run...

 ```bash
 $ python3 -m pip install wakeonlan